 You need to measure every tool in the job, using the F2/Measure or F3/Auto key on the tool offset library screen.

 You only have to set the Z axis part zero with one tool.
-It can be any of the tools you measured, but you must enter the tool number to tell the control which one you are using.
+It can be any of the tools you measured, but you must enter the tool number on the Part Setup screen to tell the control which one you are using.